 Truly the evidence of the dark getting darker is a sign that the light is also getting lighter.
 We are no longer in stagnant puddles.
 As the gray areas disappear, we are either drifting into a flood of lies or flowing into a river of life.
-For us who keep moving along as “truth-seekers”, we are propelled into more light and understanding.
+For those of us who keep moving along as “truth-seekers,” we are propelled into more light and understanding.

 Needless to say, knowing such truth, we don’t do sunrise services any more than we would endorse halos.
-I am NOT saying that we cannot appreciate a beautiful sunrise… just that we are not to have a service with a focus to it.
-And we see Sunday as a day of work, just as we do the other five workdays.
+I am NOT saying that we cannot appreciate a beautiful sunrise.
+Just that we are not to have a service with a focus on it.
+We see Sunday as a day of work, just as we do the other five workdays.

 Since we’re on the topic of halos and sun-god worship, I’ll share a bit more.
 One change leads to another, just as the path of the righteous becomes brighter as we walk along with it.
 We’ve been led to other changes as we’ve been faced with new truth over the years.
 Here’s another that ties in with our topic.

-It’s easy to change a logo, to not attend sunrise services, to not have a Christmas tree.
-It is another thing to walk in Him so that His Spirit may change us within into His likeness & nature.
+It’s easy to change a logo, not attend sunrise services, or not have a Christmas tree.
+It is another thing to walk in Him so that His Spirit may change us within into His likeness and nature.
 As the change occurs in the heavens of the Spirit, may His Life be manifested in the earthen vessels that we are.
-There are changes in both the spiritual & natural realms as we flow in the River of Life.
+There are changes in both the spiritual and natural realms as we flow in the River of Life.